blap/syncthing/docs/users/config.rst

 The following shows an example of a default configuration file (IDs will differ):

 .. note::
    The config examples are present for illustration.
 Do **not** copy them entirely to use as your config.
 They are likely out-of-date and the values may no longer correspond to the defaults.

-Adaptive Keep-Alive
-^^^^^^^^^^^^^^^^^^^

-Syncthing supports adaptive keep-alive functionality that dynamically adjusts network connection keep-alive intervals based on real-time network conditions.
-When enabled, the feature intelligently increases ping frequency in unstable networks to prevent connection drops and decreases frequency in stable networks to conserve resources.
-This feature enhances existing static configurations like ``reconnectionIntervalS`` and ``stunKeepaliveStartS`` by making them dynamic and responsive to real-time network conditions.

 .. code-block:: xml